The content on this page has been updated to align with the new Aged Care Act, which came into effect 1 November 2025.

 It’s a good idea to write down the issues that are concerning you, or to talk about them with a friend, family member or advocate before you contact your service provider.
 That way you can be clear about what you want to happen.

 Many people don’t want to raise concerns or complain – either because they don’t want to seem ‘difficult’ or because they fear reprisal.
 However, in the majority of cases, the provider will want to resolve any issues.
-And remember, you have the right to complain free of reprisal under the Charter of Aged Care Rights (see below).
+And remember, the Statement of Rights states that you have the right to complain or report an issue without fear of being punished or treated unfairly.
+There are also new protections in the Aged Care Act to ensure people who report aged care issues are protected from harm or threat

 Be polite to the person you talk to – they are there to help.
 If nobody gets back to you within a few days, call back.
 If the first person you talk to hasn’t helped, talk to somebody else.